anbox-cloud/discourse-docs/howto/container/geographic-location.md

 Longitude               | float      | In the format of ddmm.mm (d refers to degrees, m refers to minutes).
 For example: 1131.001 = 11 degrees 31.001 minutes
 Longitude in hemisphere | char       | hemisphere `E` (east longitude) or `W` (west longitude)

-To make the file `/var/lib/anbox/static_gps_position` available to the Android container, create a file that contains GPS data in the above format and move that file from `ADDON_DIR` to `/var/lib/anbox/static_gps_position` via an [addon install hook](https://discourse.ubuntu.com/t/managing-addons/17759#heading--build-your-own-addon) during the installation.
+To make the file `/var/lib/anbox/static_gps_position` available to the Android container, create a file that contains GPS data in the above format and move that file from `ADDON_DIR` to `/var/lib/anbox/static_gps_position` via an [addon pre-start hook](https://discourse.ubuntu.com/t/managing-addons/17759) during the installation.
 When an Android container gets started and an application requests the current location information through the Android framework, the GPS data is then forwarded from the Anbox session to the application.

 ## Set the location dynamically